Your Infrastructure is the Foundation of your Business

 3. Don’t Try to Be Everything

 You can’t build a house that’s both a one-story house and a two-story shop.
 You can’t build a home that is a home and an amusement park and an office.
 There’s just too much going on.
-Similarly, having the jack-of-all-trades mentality when it comes to your business can end up hurting you.
+Similarly, having the jack-of-all-trades mentality when it comes to your business infrastructure management can end up hurting you.
 Trying to do too much and having too little focus can destroy the company dynamic and weaken your accountability.

 It’s best to focus on a specific area or specialty to make your clients feel confident in approaching you for their needs.

 4. Offer Your Employees Training and Strong Mentors